 But don’t miss out on everything else Miami has to offer while you’re there.
 This travel guide will help you get the most out of your visit to the Miami area, both while you’re watching the sports teams and during your free time.

 Click placemark in index to find on map | View Miami sports travel guide in a larger map

 Much like everything else in South Florida, its sports venues are spread out in a wide area.
 AmericanAirlines Arena is located downtown, but Marlins Park is a few miles to the west.
 Hard Rock Stadium is in the neighboring community of Miami Gardens, and BB&T Center is located in the suburb of Sunrise, closer to Fort Lauderdale than Miami.

 The most prominent college team in town, the University of Miami football team, also plays its games at Hard Rock Stadium after having moved there from the Orange Bowl.
-Hard Rock Stadium (once known as Joe Robbie Stadium, Dolphins Stadium and Pro Player Stadium, among other names) recently underwent an extensive renovation that included, among other things, a canopy to shade fans in the stadium’s upper deck.
+Hard Rock Stadium (once known as Joe Robbie Stadium, Dolphins Stadium and Pro Player Stadium, among other names) underwent an extensive renovation several years ago that included, among other things, a canopy to shade fans in the stadium’s upper deck.

 The venerable old Orange Bowl stadium, which once was home to the Dolphins and hosted five Super Bowls, was demolished in 2008 to make way for Marlins Park.

 The Miami sports scene added a new professional team in 2020 when Major League Soccer expansion club Inter Miami CF began play.
 Part-owned by retired soccer star David Beckham, Inter is playing at a temporary facility, Inter Miami CF Stadium in Fort Lauderdale, until a permanent stadium is constructed near Miami International Airport.

 • AmericanAirlines Arena: Home of the Heat.
 Located at 601 Biscayne Boulevard in downtown Miami.